malchu/tennismatchpredictordesktop/README.md

 # ATP Tennis Match Predictor
 *Created by [Malchu Pascual](https://github.com/malchu) in July 2022*
 ## Introduction
 Tennis is a sophisticated sport.
-It can often be extremely difficult to predict who will win a tennis match due to many deciding factors, such as form, rank, head-to-head, and win-loss record.
+It can often be extremely difficult to predict who will win a tennis match due to many variables, such as form, rank, head-to-head, and win-loss record.
 This program accounts for many of those factors to solve this problem by being able to predict who will win in an ATP tennis match between 2 men's professional players.
 Given 2 names of ATP players as input for a tennis match between them, a winner is predicted along with percent probabilities of how likely each player could win that match.
 ## Description
 ### Background
 The user interface consists of the title, 2 text boxes to input each player's name, 2 photos for the profile pictures of each of those respective players, and the "Predict!" button.
 Once you click "Predict!", a donut graph will appear with the probabilities of winning for both players along with a prediction statement at the bottom.
 The photos, graph, and prediction statement change depending on which players are inputted, and you can continuously input different players after each prediction.<br /><br />